Growing guide

 Pruning

-Phormiums are evergreen perennials so they do not need regular pruning, but older clumps benefit from a tidy-up in spring
+Phormiums are evergreen perennials so they don't need regular pruning, but older clumps benefit from a tidy-up in spring

-- In spring remove old, withering or winter damaged leaves Try pulling them by hand wearing gloves or cut off as close to the base as you can manage
+- In spring remove old, withering or winter damaged leaves Try pulling them away by hand or cut off as close to the base as you can manage

 - Whilst tidying up in spring, cut out the old flower stems as low down as possible without damaging the surrounding leaves